One dimensional energy cascades in a fractional quasilinear NLS: Introduction

 \subsection{Scheme of the proof}

-First note that, via energy methods, the local Cauchy theory ensures that initial data in $H^s$, $s > \frac32$, give rise to local in time solutions.
-Additionally, if the initial size is $\delta \ll 1$, the solution remains of comparable size for times of order $\delta^{-2}$, giving a lower bound to the time of growth.
-To see energy transfers, we need to observe the dynamics for longer time scales and this is a crucial difficulty.
-We shall now describe in more details the main ideas and methods of the proof.
+We shall now describe in more details the methods of the proof and the plan of the paper.

-{\bf Step 1: paradifferential normal form.} The first step in our analysis is to transform equation \eqref{eq:main} via a suitable quasi-linear normal form.
-We employ the method pioneered by Berti and Delort \cite{BD}, further developed and extended in \cite{FI, BFP, FGI, BFF, BMM, BCGS, MMS}.
-While previous applications of the Berti-Delort method aimed primarily at constructing a modified energy to establish {\em upper bounds} on the Sobolev norms of solutions, our approach leverages the method to extract an effective equation that have unstable solutions.
-Indeed, the Berti-Delort method provides also a normal form equation that governs the dynamics over long times.
+{\bf Step 1: paradifferential normal form.} The first step is to transform equation \eqref{eq:main} via the paradifferential normal form pioneered by Berti-Delort \cite{BD}, further developed and extended in \cite{FI, BFP, FGI, BFF, BMM, BCGS, MMS}.
+While previous applications of the Berti-Delort method aimed primarily at constructing a modified energy to establish {\em upper bounds} on the Sobolev norms of solutions, our approach leverages the method to extract an effective equation that has unstable solutions.